pinco227/dev.pi/README.md

 - ### Goals
   - The main goal is to get clients/contracts (job offers).
   - Expand online presence.
-  - Present previous work (portofolio).
+  - Present previous work (portfolio).
   - Present biography, skills, education, experience, links and CV.
   - Receive feedback/testimonials from clients/collaborators.
 - ### Users Needs
   - Need to learn about the showcased developer.
-  - Need of an up to date portofolio with previews and source code (where applicable).
+  - Need of an up to date portfolio with previews and source code (where applicable).
   - Need of an up to date list of skills, education, experience.
   - Need to be able to download resume.
   - Need to be able to contact the developer if interested.